 This is up to you depending on your budget.
 There are an enormous range of hotels, bunkhouses, hostels and B&Bs in Fort William.
 In Glen Nevis there are some youth hostels and the Glen Nevis Campsite.

 What's not included?

 How much is the trip and how do I book?

-The day costs £59 per person.
+The day costs £79 per person with discounts for booking more people.
 To book please see below.
 Please ensure you have read the Terms and Conditions.

 What are the Terms & Conditions?